sneakers-the-rat/infrastructure/_sections/2_3_tools-analysis.md

 Thankfully, [DataJoint](https://datajoint.io/) already does most of this, and is expanding its modularity with its recent [Elements](https://github.com/datajoint/datajoint-elements) project.

 !! need to revisit this in light of the paper: {% cite yatsenkoDataJointElementsData2021 %}

+!! continue the example of needing to select within datasets instead of metadata from federation section.

 Though it currently uses a [MySQL](https://docs.datajoint.io/python/admin/1-hosting.html), relational database as its backend, extending it to incorporate with the peer to peer database system described above would be an early, concrete development goal for this program.
 I have heard rumors they are considering adopting a decentralized traditional relational database like [CockroachDB](https://www.cockroachlabs.com/product/), which is not the same thing as a p2p federated semantic database system as I describe here, but is certainly a step in that direction.
 The rest is in the minutiae of normal software development, as well as building a user interface and collaboration platform for curation and management of shared pipelines.
 Thank you DataJoint team for making this section so simple.